devops329/devops/instruction/gitHubEnvironments/gitHubEnvironments.md

 - The user `byucsstudent` must review the code before a workflow can execute
 - The code must be deployed from the `main` branch
 - There are several secrets that are specific to the production environment.
 Specifically, there is a different CloudFront distribution ID for the production environment.
-That helps to decrease the risk of deploying an non-production release to your production environment.
+That helps to decrease the risk of deploying a non-production release to your production environment.

 ![Configure environment](configureEnvironment.png)